The Last StoneMark Bowden

 From the bestselling author of Killing Pablo, a haunting and gripping account of the true-life search for the perpetrator of a hideous crime-the abduction and likely murder of two young girls in 1975-and the skilful work of the cold case team that finally brought their kidnapper to justice.

-On March 29, 1975, sisters Katherine and Sheila Lyon, age 10 and 12, disappeared during a trip to a shopping mall in the suburbs of Washington, D.C.
+On March 29, 1975, sisters Kate and Sheila Lyon, aged ten and twelve, disappeared during a trip to a shopping mall in the suburbs of Washington, D.C.
 Three days later, eighteen-year-old Lloyd Welch visited the Montgomery County Police headquarters with a tip: he had seen the Lyon girls at the mall that day and had watched them climb into a strange man’s car.
 Welch’s tip led nowhere, and the police dismissed him as a drug-addled troublemaker wasting their time.
 As the weeks passed, and the police’s massive search for the girls came up empty, grief, shock and horror spread out from the Lyon family to overtake the entire region.
 The trail went cold, the investigation was shelved and hope for justice waned.

 Then, in 2013, a detective on the department’s cold case squad reopened the Lyon files and eventually discovered that the officers had missed something big about Lloyd Welch in 1975.